iabraham/bioe205/lectures/lec08/index.md

 find that you can pass multi-dimensional arrays to `fft` as well.
 The documentation tells us that in such a case, MATLAB prefers to treat N-D arrays as vectors along some dimension and then apply DFT to those _vectors_.
-This is different from `fftw` which will perform DFT along all dimensions by default.
+This is different from vanilla and most other `fftw` which will perform DFT along all dimensions by default.
 The MATLAB equivalent for this is the `fftn` function.
 Apart from this difference, most of the behavior of the two functions is same.

 If `x` is a real or complex vector then MATLAB's `fft(x)` returns a complex vector of the same size as `x`.
 You might think this odd for real valued